open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

-However, if the large majority of your requests are successful and finish with acceptable latency and no errors, you do not need 100% of your traces to meaningfully observe your applications and systems. _You just need the right sampling_.
+However, if the large majority of your requests are successful and finish with acceptable latency and no errors, you do not need 100% of your traces to meaningfully observe your applications and systems.
+You just need the right sampling.

 ![Illustration shows that not all data needs to be traced, and that a sample of data is sufficient.](traces-venn-diagram.svg)